Why Horses Don’t Eat Percentages

 fructans and if fed in excess these can cause problems like laminitis, especially for horses

 with Insulin Dysregulation, Equine Metabolic Syndrome (EMS), and PPID (Cushings).
 It can be easy to fall into a trap of trying to select or avoid certain feeds or supplements based on the % of sugar and starch listed on the packaging.
 This is a trap because horses don’t eat %’s, they eat micro-grams, grams and kilograms.
-The maximum limit for WSC intake in ‘sugar’ sensitive horses is considered 1g per kg body weight per meal, so for an average 500kg horse we would want the WSC intake to be less than 500g.
+The maximum limit for WSC intake in ‘sugar’ sensitive horses is considered 1g per kg body weight per meal, so for an average 500kg horse we would want the total WSC intake per meal to be less than 500g.

 To work out if a feed or supplement is a suitable option, both the % of WSC’s and the